 Having only seen three episodes out of seven, this puts me in quite the dilemma, as it all depends on where the series will go from here.
 Even though some of its most promising themes are only barely approached, I still enjoyed watching Supersex: its gorgeous cinematography (Daria D’Antonio), perfect score (Ralf Hildenbeutel), and a truly superb Alessandro Borghi performance still make it an effortless watch, particularly when the series is at its most ironic and playful.
 If you aren’t expecting a biopic and are ready to overlook its most clichéd characters and scenes, you are guaranteed to have a lot of fun with the first three episodes of Supersex.
 Here’s hoping the series continues to deliver until the finale!

-Supersex had its world premiere at the 2024 Berlin Film Festival and will be streaming on Netflix from March 6, 2024.
+Supersex had its world premiere at the 2024 Berlin Film Festival and is now available to stream on Netflix.